luontola/tdd-mooc/data/1-tdd.md

 Ask yourself: What is the next most important thing, which the system *does not* yet do?

-First test + simplification: Where to start writing a sudoku solver?
-Solving a 1×1 sudoku grid.
+The first test and the simplification strategy: Where to start writing a sudoku solver?
+Solving a 1×1 sudoku.

 ### Test names should be sentences